graphile/crystal/postgraphile/website/postgraphile/config.md

 - `pgJwtSignOptions`
 - `pgUseCustomNetworkScalars: boolean` - if not false, adds the `CidrAddress`, `MacAddress` and similar types for PostgreSQL network scalars.
-- `orderByNullsLast: boolean | undefined` - if true, orders such that nulls are always last; if false, orders such that nulls are always first; otherwise uses the default ordering
+- `pgOrderByNullsLast: boolean | undefined` - if true, orders such that nulls are always last; if false, orders such that nulls are always first; otherwise uses the default ordering
 - `pgForbidSetofFunctionsToReturnNull: boolean` - if true, setof functions